Mona Al Munajjed: Life

 Mona Al Munajjed gained a MA in sociology from New York University and a PhD in sociology from George Washington University. as first social affairs officer at the United Nations Economic and Social Commission for Western Asia.
-Her project "Activating the Role of Women's Welfare Associations in Saudi Arabia", funded by Abdul Latif Jameel Company Ltd, pioneered the funding of UN projects in Saudi Arabia by the private sector.
+Her project "Activating the Role of Women's Welfare Associations in Saudi Arabia", funded by Community Jameel, pioneered the funding of UN projects in Saudi Arabia by the private sector.
 In 2005 she received the UN 21 award for the project.

 Since 2011 she has been named in CEO Middle East 's list of the 100 Most Powerful Arab Women.
 She was named as #7 in their list of the 100 Most Powerful Arab Women 2015.